foxtbirdy/PyQt5-works/PyQt5-research/logs/Basic/dialog/log_02[custom-dialog-and-QMessage].md

 # QMessageBox

 the message dialogs with QmessageBox is the basics of every applications notification when they pop up. this is used for the purpose of notifying users with a slight notifications related to something.

+I am too lazy to write more about it but you'll find it's code on the Basics/dialogs_4.py in this repository over the project-research files from the log folder.